 - What is AWS Business Essentials?

-- How our AWS Technical Essentials and AWS Business Essentials differ
+- How our AWS Technical Essentials Training and AWS Business Essentials Training Differ

 - Course Outlines

 AWS Technical Essentials is a foundation level course that takes one day to complete.
 AWS Technical Essentials takes foundational IT concepts and shows how they apply in a cloud environment.
 Like the word ‘technical’ suggests, this is an AWS primer for IT professionals.